deajan/windows_scripts/README.md

 mxSQLBackup.cmd - Backups MSSQL and MySQL / MariaDB SQL databases, compresses and rotates them.
 Sends alert email on backup failure.
 ServiceAlert.cmd - Restarts a Windows service including custom commands, logs and sends alert emails.

-The three scripts above require binaries which are gzip.exe (for log / sql compression), mailsend.exe (for sending email alerts) and base64.exe (to scramble email passwords in a very basic way)
+The three scripts above require binaries which are gzip.exe (for log / sql compression), mailsend.exe (for sending email alerts) and base64.exe (to scramble email passwords in a very basic way).
+The binaries are provided with each script.

 DelTempAttributes.ps - Removes temporary bit from files in order to force DFS Replication to process those files.